urodriguez/uci/README.md

 ## TODO list - backend
 * automapper -> DONE
-* move tables to own db
+* move tables to own db -> DONE
-* refector repositories to use no hardcoded querys
+* refector repositories to use no hardcoded querys -> DONE
 * implement dbConection
 * use correlation id on log
 * use swagger